KittyMac/flynnlint/README.md

 # flynnlint

-A tool which enforces good concurrency practices while using Flynn, the actor-model programming framework for Swift
+A tool which enforces good concurrency practices while using Flynn, the actor-model programming framework for Swift.